Did you know…

 - Keeping them cool in summer and warm in winter

 As our cats age, you may notice they become less active and start spending more time indoors.
 Their metabolism also slows down, making it harder for them to digest higher levels of protein and fat found in kitten and adult cat diets.
 Transitioning your cat onto a premium senior diet once they turn seven will be beneficial for managing their overall health.
+Diets that are designed for senior cats may also have special nutrients to support joint health and kidney health.
+Chat to your vet about choosing the right diet for your cat.

 Frequent health check-ups